Nine Mile Road Nine Mile Road is being touched up after a long winter in 2014

 Reporting Road Maintenance Problems

-Road maintenance problems can be reported to the Department by calling (406) 258-4824 or (406) 258-4851 or by email.
+Road maintenance problems can be reported to the Department by calling (406) 258-4753 or by emailing firstname.lastname@example.org.
 Please include your name and a telephone number where you can be reached as well as a complete description of the problem.
+Picture attachments are welcome!

 Nine Mile Road Nine Mile Road is prepared for dust abatement in June of 2015